-Winemaking in Texas dates back to the 1650s, when Franciscan priests began producing sacramental wines from local grape varieties.
+Winemaking in Texas dates back to the 1650s when Franciscan priests began producing sacramental wines from local grape varieties.
 The quality of their wines convinced others to plant vineyards, and the Texas wine region was born.
-During the second half of the 19th century, German immigrants in the Hill Country discovered the mustang grape, still produced today, and ushered in the golden era of Texas winemaking, which ended with Prohibition.
+During the second half of the 19th century, German immigrants in the Hill Country discovered the mustang grape, still produced today and ushered in the golden era of Texas winemaking, which ended with Prohibition.
 It was not until the 1970s and ’80s that the modern Texas wine country and industry was born.
-Today, it is thriving, with over 200 commercial vineyard and nearly 50 wineries in six defined viticulture areas producing nearly 1.5 million gallons of wine annually.
+Today, it is thriving, with over 200 commercial vineyards and nearly 50 wineries in six defined viticulture areas producing nearly 1.5 million gallons of wine annually.

-The leading varieties in the Texas wine country are Cabernet Sauvignon, Chardonnay, Merlot, Sauvignon Blanc and Chenin Blanc, but high-quality Cabernet Franc, Pinot Noir, Zinfandel, Sangiovese, and Viognier are also produced.
+The leading varieties in the Texas wine country are Cabernet Sauvignon, Chardonnay, Merlot, Sauvignon Blanc, and Chenin Blanc, but high-quality Cabernet Franc, Pinot Noir, Zinfandel, Sangiovese, and Viognier are also produced.
 Because Texas wine regions enjoy generally warm climates and alkaline soils, Texas wines have the rich fruit flavors reminiscent of California wines balanced by the acidity and structure typical of French wines.

 Texans have embraced their homegrown wineries and consume the vast majority of their production.
-So, a visit to Texas Hill Country is essential for an authentic introduction to Lone Star wine.
+So, a visit to the Texas Hill Country is essential for an authentic introduction to Lone Star wine.
 Wimberley currently has 20 wineries in the surrounding area.
 Please refer to the below link for a complete map.

 Visit www.texaswinetrail.com for a complete list of all surrounding wineries and wine events.